Waterfowl Blind Laws

 Jump Shooting from Boats

-Permitted where appropriate landowner permission has been secured or where generally permitted on public waters.
-Consult with the local conservation police officer to learn local restrictions.
-Not permitted within 500 yards of a licensed stationary blind, except with consent of blind owner.
-If a boat is used for jump shooting and is modified for the purpose of concealing the hunter, it is a floating blind and must be licensed as such.
+If a boat is used for jump hooting and is modified for the purpose of concealing the hunter, it is a floating blind and must be licensed as such.
 Jump shooting is not permitted from a boat having a motor attached or any sailboat unless the motor has been completely shut off and/or the sails furled and its progress therefrom has ceased.

 Abandoned Blinds